 The preliminary online experiment used text vignettes and manipulated the presence of violent CREDs.
 Czech participants (n = 69) read a vignette describing a Czech guerilla fighter capturing a member of SS during WW2, who spoke to other Czechs about the need to fight for freedom and subsequently killed or did not kill the Nazi.
-Self-report questionnaires assesed model's trustworthiness, prestige, and dominance, and participant's group identification.
+Self-report questionnaires assesed trustworthiness, model's prestige, and participant's dominance, and group identification.